alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### 5.0 Snowstorm System - Soul Shard

 * I assisted the [19 Souls on Board](https://www.19soulsonboard.com/about) team at FIEA as a technical artist this summer for their capstone project [Soul Shard](https://store.steampowered.com/app/2005820/Soul_Shard/).
 The game is getting processed by Steam and will be out soon!
-* As a part of this
+* As a part of this engagement, one of

 #### 6.0 Hypercasual Concept Pitches
 #### 7.0 Retro Shader